Insurance agent

 What is an insurance broker?

-Even independent agents who can contract with several carriers work on behalf of the insurance carrier.
-Brokers, on the other hand, look for the best policy on the market to fit the needs of the consumer.
-Because they don’t represent an insurance carrier, brokers can’t bind an insurance policy.
-Instead, they locate the best policy and then submit an application to the insurance carrier for approval.
+Independent agents contract with several insurance companies and work on their behalf.
+Brokers, on the other hand, represent their clients.
+This means brokers look for the policy that best fits the needs of the consumer.
+Because they don’t represent an insurance company, brokers can’t bind an insurance policy.
+Instead, they locate the best policy and then submit an application to the insurer for approval.

 How do insurance agents make money?